 Despite being 51 years of age, Rogan is still going strong.
 Kettlebells fit his methodology perfectly as they do not put his body under too much undue stress.
 Rogan likes to keep things very simple and never pushes to failure.
 He is a follower of Pavel Tsatsuline’s methodology, which leans towards training more often for less time than doing two-hour-long sessions.
 And kettlebells are the best tool to achieve this, while also improving your athletic abilities.

-One main thing you’ll notice the Joe Rogan Kettlebell Workout is the low number of repetition.
+One main thing you’ll notice about the Joe Rogan Kettlebell Workout is the low number of repetitions.
 According to Joe, if you can do 10 reps with a certain weight, you should only do 5. that way you’re not going to overtax your body.
 Remember that you need to train grappling first, and condition yourself second.
 Pavel likes to use a method called “greasing the groove” that means doing a fairly small volume of work, with moderate intensity, but doing it very often.
 Joe’s workout is based on this very important principle.

 The Ultimate Joe Rogan Kettlebell Workout

 First of all, always start with a thorough warm-up.
 There’s no point in picking up 90 lbs kettlebells if you’re not ready and loose.
 Next up, despite this being a Joe Rogan kettlebell workout, it is going to feature a chin-up bar as well.
 You could do the workout with only a couple of kettlebells but including a chin-up bar is better.

 Rogan starts with 2 warmup sets of really light weights and 20 reps per exercise.
 He uses two exercises to get ready for the main circuit later on.
 The first one is the two-arm kettlebell swing and the windmill.

 After warming up, Rogan hits his kettlebell circuit which is the main part of the workout.
 He repeats the circuit 3-5 times, with 2 minute rests between each take.
 Here’s the circuit: